Conservation

 Monitoring canyon ecology, on-going conservation work and supporting research projects/surveys are essential components of the Friends of Madera Canyon Mission.
 These efforts generate more complete knowledge about Madera Canyon and help us to understand and protect all of its diverse, interconnected elements- geology, weather/climate, life zones, habitats, plants, animals and previous human inhabitants.

-Bat Houses are in place, but monitoring is inactive.
-Despite extensive public education, misconceptions about bats persist and bats remain targets of human suspicion, superstition, and fear.
-In 2003, FoMC initiated the Bat House Project to promote bat awareness and conservation, provide additional bat roosting space and to raise public understanding of the vital role bats play in southern Arizona’s ecosystems.
+Friends of Madera Canyon has initiated the Bat House Project to promote bat awareness and conservation, provide additional bat roosting space and to raise public understanding of the vital role bats play in southern Arizona’s ecosystems.

 Bats are the only mammals capable of true flight.
 Nocturnal, they sleep during the day in protected places and emerge at night to hunt for food.
 Though most bats have excellent vision and a well-developed sense of smell, they rely primarily on sonar or “echo-location” to find food and avoid flying into objects.
 Nearly 1000 bat species worldwide, there are 35 species in the USA, and seventeen species identified in Madera Canyon and Santa Rita Mountains, including the only Arizona record of Ghost-faced Bat.
 Some live in the canyon year-round, others are “snowbirds,” residing here part time and migrating away seasonally.